Gosforth Depot

-South Gosforth Traction Maintenance Depot is a vehicle cleaning, maintenance and stabling facility used by the Tyne and Wear Metro, located in Gosforth, Newcastle upon Tyne in Tyne and Wear, England.
+Gosforth Depot is a vehicle cleaning, maintenance and stabling facility used by the Tyne and Wear Metro, located in Gosforth, Newcastle upon Tyne in Tyne and Wear, England.
+It is owned by Nexus but maintained by Stadler.

-The depot is located in a triangle of land between Longbenton, Regent Centre and South Gosforth, and can be accessed by trains from both east and west.
-There is also a depot avoiding line running from east to west, which is not regularly used in public service.
+The depot is located in a triangle of land between Longbenton, Regent Centre and South Gosforth, and can be accessed by trains from all three adjacent stations.

 History

 Pre-Tyne and Wear Metro

 In 1904, the North Eastern Railway (NER) started to electrify some of its lines in what is now Tyne and Wear, using the third rail system.
 Initially electric trains operated only from Newcastle New Bridge Street to Benton station, but in stages electrification was extended to create the system known as the Tyneside Electrics.
 The trains for this system were, at first, stabled at carriage sheds in Heaton.

 The year after the first electric trains ran, the 8+1/4 mi single-track branch line of the Gosforth and Ponteland Railway was opened, connecting to the NER line by a triangular junction just north of South Gosforth station.
 The line closed to passengers in 1929, only to reopen as part of the Metro, but freight services continuing to serve the line until the late 1980s, latterly sharing the track with Metro trains.

 In 1918, a fire broke out at the Heaton carriage sheds, which destroyed the building, as well as 34 units.
 A replacement depot was required, and the NER acquired a site on the northern side of the South Gosforth triangular junction in 1921.
 The replacement depot opened in October 1923.
 At the time, there were ten lines in the depot building, with a further two serving the repair shop.

 The depot was originally used to house rolling stock for the Tyneside Electrics network, which served Gateshead, Newcastle upon Tyne, North and South Tyneside.
 Owing to falling passenger numbers during the 1960s, as well as rising costs, and the need to renew life expired infrastructure and rolling stock, the network was de-electrified and converted to diesel multiple unit operation in 1967.
-Following this, Class 101, 104 and 105 diesel multiple units were a common sight at the depot.
+Following this, Class 101, 104 and 105 DMUs were a common sight at the depot.